 Another user has pointed out that they would prefer a manual on/off button on the Dry Box since the current way of doing that demands a few too many presses from you.

 While others have praised how it’s very effective for drying Nylon and PETG, and some also spoke of the great customer service, many complained about the absence of a humidity sensor.

-Get the SUNLU Dry Box Filament Dehydrator from Amazon today.
+Get the SUNLU Dry Box Filament Dryer from Amazon today.

 eSUN is a highly established name in the 3D printing world.
 They’re very well known for making high quality filament, environment-friendly resins, and now, they’ve come up with a brilliant filament dryer as well.